Our Team

 Executive Director

 Sarah has extensive experience in youth justice education, supporting young people facing personal and systemic barriers to education success, and increasing legal sector diversity.
-She started CASA in 2016 and leads the development of innovation, responsive and impactful initiatives at the organization.
-Sarah’s former roles include Executive Director of Law in Action Within Schools (LAWS), Acting Director of Education at the Canadian Civil Liberties Association (CCLA), and Director of Provincial Programs at the Ontario Justice Education Network (OJEN).
-Sarah’s commitment to ensuring education access and success for young people has been recognized with a Law Foundation of Ontario Community Leadership in Justice Fellowship and a Toronto Foundation Vital People Award.
+She founded CASA in 2016 and leads the development of innovative, responsive and impactful initiatives at the organization.
+Sarah’s former roles include Executive Director of Law in Action Within Schools (LAWS), Director of Education at the Canadian Civil Liberties Association (CCLA), and Director of Provincial Programs at the Ontario Justice Education Network (OJEN).
+Sarah’s commitment to ensuring services and supports for young people has been recognized with an OJEN Chief Justices’ Award, a Law Foundation of Ontario Community Leadership in Justice Fellowship, and a Toronto Foundation Vital People Award.
 Prior to moving to Canada in 2002, Sarah practiced family, employment and immigration law in New Zealand.

 Dennique Lavia (she/her)